 PLEASE NOTE THAT BECAUSE OF THE COVID-19 RESTRICTIONS ON TRAVEL AND SOCIAL CONTACT, THE SHELTER IS CLOSED TO VISITORS AT THE PRESENT TIME WITHOUT A PRE-ARRANGED APPOINTMENT.

-First have a look at the dogs we have available for adoption.
-If there is a dog that you feel you would like to offer a home to, then:
+FIRST have a look at the dogs we have available for adoption.
+These can been seen here on the right and the full details are given under ‘Adopt a Dog’.
+If there is a dog that you feel you would like to offer a home to, THEN:

 - We will assess your details and see if your chosen dog would be a match for you.
 If so, we will then arrange for you to visit our shelter by appointment to meet the dog, and if you have a dog already then you should bring your dog for a meet and greet.
-All going well, you can then reserve the dog, and we ask for a 50euro deposit at this stage (non-refundable unless your home check is unsuccessful).
+All going well, you can then reserve the dog.

 - We will then arrange to do a home check to ensure your home is suitable for the dog (check you have a secure garden, find out where the dog will sleep and where the dog will be left when you’re not there, etc).

 - Once your home check is completed and successful you can come to the shelter and fill out the adoption paperwork (other arrangements are made where the dog is in foster).
 We require an adoption donation of €200 which helps offset the cost of neutering, microchipping and vaccinating the dog, a full health check, and a dental when necessary.

 - You need to provide us with a photo ID and proof of address, a dog licence for the dog you are adopting and the adoption donation.
 A collar tag, lead and collar should also be brought at the time of collection.
 We provide you with the dog’s vaccination card, microchip details and a copy of the adoption form.
 We will register the microchip for you.